AI software vendor Luxonis appoints Leader as first Australian distributor

 “With the technology developed by the experienced team at Luxonis, our partners will now have access to the latest innovative tech and the best support locally.”

-Luxonis chief risk officer Tony Rassavong said that the vendor was thrilled to partner with Leader because of its track record of serving the Australian market.
+Luxonis chief revenue officer Tony Rassavong said that the vendor was thrilled to partner with Leader because of its track record of serving the Australian market.

 "We couldn't be happier to be working with Leader to bring our products to Australia.
 Robotic vision is the key to unlocking so many innovations not only in robotics specifically, but in so many other industries as well.”